 - This is the main channel for communicating with our students.
-The student website has over xxxxx visitors.
+The student website has over 4700 visitors on a daily basis.

 - When the students click the Sign in-button, they log on to My Page for Students where they can find their course- and programme descriptions, schedules and news adapted to students.